 To restore a managed instance database, see Restore-AzSqlInstanceDatabase.

 |Get-AzSqlInstanceDatabase||Gets an instance database.|

 To restore a database by using the REST API:

 |Get Create or Update Database Status||Returns the status during a restore operation.|

-To restore a single or pooled database by using the Azure CLI, see az sql db restore.
+To restore a database by using the Azure CLI, see az sql db restore.

 SQL Managed Instance